Juan-Jeffery/Biological-Network-Analysis/README.md

   3. calculate the distance between node a and node i
   4. list one subgraph containing at least 5 nodes for each network
     a.
 The listed subgraphs must be weakly connected
+### 1-3 BFS & DF (Using network 1)
+  1. find one cut-point and one cut-edge
+  2. identify two spanning trees of network 1
+    a. one is DFS tree; another is BFS tree
+  3. do following operations on the two identified trees
+    a. edge complementation
+    b. join
+    c. union
+    d. intersection
+    e. difference: (DFS - BFS) and (BFS - DFS)